brechtbilliet/brechtbilliet.github.io/_posts/2022-08-10-angular-interview-questions-for-seniors.md

 we would test and use `cypress` to do so.
 I would also use `cypress` to tackle the E2E tests, but since these are slow and hard to maintain I wouldn't write too much of them.

-I would challenge the use of a huge amount of unittests because they are very brittle (an extra dependency in the constructor breaks every test). and if we break a `cypress` `storybook` integration test chances are quite big that we actually broke something.
+I would challenge the use of a huge amount of unit tests because they are very brittle (an extra dependency in the constructor breaks every test). and if we break a `cypress` `storybook` integration test chances are quite big that we actually broke something.

 ### <blockquote>9: Explain to me how change detection works in Angular</blockquote>

-Here I could talk about `zone.js` monkey matches all the native browser events and that Angular uses it to get notified when something happens.
+Here I could talk about `zone.js` monkey patches all the native browser events and that Angular uses it to get notified when something happens.
 I could talk about how Angular takes the component hierarchy and by default evaluates all the components from top to bottom.
 I could say that this isn't the most performant thing to do and could explain how the `ChangeDetection.OnPush` strategy helps us with that.
 When talking about that strategy we could explain the `markForCheck` thingy and the difference between `ChangeDetectorRef.markForCheck()` and `ChangeDetectorRef.detectChanges()`.
 We could also explain that we need immutable data flows to make this work and that it does not make sense to use the `ChangeDetection.Onpush` strategy on components that don't have any inputs.

-I would sidetrack on the advantages of immutable datastructures and that its predictability is of more essence than the performance gain.
+I would sidetrack on the advantages of immutable data structures and that its predictability is of more essence than the performance gain.

 It might also be worth noting that the `async` pipe also triggers a `markForCheck`, but we already said that didn't we?.